| | |

 Cut the yarn, leaving an 8-10 inch tail and graft the stitches together using the Kitchener Stitch.
 Secure and weave in all loose ends.
 Wet socks, and place over sock blocker to dry into shape (optional).

-You can Purchase the PDF file (which will be emailed to you automatically after purchase) for $5 USD through Ravelry or by clicking the button below.
+If you’d like your own copy, the Ad-Free PDF file (which will be emailed to you automatically) can be purchased through Ravelry, or by clicking the “Purchase PDF File” button to the right.

-5 Responses
+5 Comments

 1. I check out all your free patterns but would love to knit a pair of socks cuff down, it really familiar with toe up socks, in fact I have only made one pair of socks before and that was a long time ago.